 The integrated microphone of the Samsung U Flex is average at noise handling.
 In our SpNR test, they achieved a speech-to-noise ratio of 19dB, suggesting they are well suited for quiet and moderately loud environments.
 But they won't be best for very loud environments, as they may struggle to separate speech from unwanted noise.

 The Samsung U Flex have a decent battery life and a great app but only on Samsung devices.
 They lasted about 11 hours on average and take less than two hours to charge, which should be enough to last you the whole day.
 They also have a good standby time but no auto-off feature.
-Unfortunately, the Samsung Level app, which offered a decent set of features with the Level U Pro, has been stripped down and limited for most Android users unless you have a Samsung phone.
+Unfortunately, the Samsung Level app, which offered a decent set of features with the Level U Pro, has been stripped down and limited for most Android users unless you have a Samsung phone (if you do, it is one of the best wireless earbuds for Android you can get).
 It's also not available for iOS which is not ideal.

 These headphones have a good battery life and charge relatively fast.
 You can also use them while they're charging which makes them a bit more convenient for the office.
 They lasted 11 hours on average and took 1.8 hours to fully charge.
 They also have a long standby mode but no auto off-timer.
 Overall, they should easily last throughout an entire day of heavy use but having an auto-off feature when inactive would have improved their batter performance by quite a bit.